 Shearman’s global reputation is for finance.
 As with any big league firm you will be working long hours, but it’s not necessarily as grim as you’d fear.
-As one associate comments, “turns out Shearmans aren’t the hard nosed merciless bastards of US firm legend.
+As one associate comments, “turns out Shearman aren’t the hard nosed merciless bastards of US firm legend.
 They are actually very nice and prepared to meaningfully contribute to a successful work/life balance”.
 In fact, the "people are amazing", said another correspondent.
 On the other hand "Holidays do not always go uninterrupted by work".
 But the general consensus is that the firm is a very happy ship, reflected in continually excellent placing in the RollOnFriday Firm of the Year Survey including the joint number one spot in 2016.
 And it came fourth in 2017 with an excellent 80%.
-Read more here.
+Read more on its latest showing below.

 Salaries are - as with most US firms - well above Magic Circle rates.
 And we're told that there's a decent bonus scheme, so if you have a really busy time of it you can, in theory, still earn New York rates.
 Even if getting onto the all-equity partnership is thought to be pretty tricky, the path there is well-remunerated.
 It’s not included in our pay table, but as of autumn 2021, the basic pay of 6PQEs was raised to £250k.

 And note we've written all that without even mentioning the Hooray Henry G4 emailgate and the gun-toting Parisian associate even once.
 Well done us.

 As mentioned above, the firm performs excellently in the RollOnFriday Firm of the Year survey, in which thousands of lawyers and law firm staff in the UK rate their workplace.
 In 2020 and 2021, Shearman came second.